Indianblanketcontinuingeducation88/authentik-frosted-theme/README.md

 Authentik Frosted Glass Theme

+Scroll all the way down for preview pics

 Please open issues if you find any visual bugs!

 Download theme.css, copy content and paste into